digdir/designsystemet/README.md

 The storefront is configured to deploy automatically upon merging changes into the main branch.

 If any changes are detected in the `/storefront` folder, links to the preview deployments will be automatically added as comments in the pull requests.
 This convenient feature enables easy access to preview deployments for review and testing purposes directly within the pull request context.

-### Testing the storefront in the preview deployment

-Open the 5 layout files to make sure they all work:

-- Navigate to `/`.
-- Navigate to `/grunnleggende`.
-- Navigate to `/grunnleggende/introduksjon/om-designsystemet`.
-- Navigate to `/god-praksis`.
-- Navigate to `/god-praksis/brukerinnsikt/felles-innsiktsbase`.

-Also test the new content or functionalty that you introduced in your changes.

 ---